Dave Cottenie

 An extra mark for bringing the Canadian Football Hall of Fame into Tim Hortons Field.

-An extra mark for the Hamilton Tiger-Cat Alumni Association which does a fantastic job of keeping the history of the Tiger-Cats alive with their fantastic website.
+An extra mark for the Hamilton Tiger-Cat Alumni Association which does a fantastic job of keeping the history of the Tiger-Cats alive with its fantastic website.

 Final Thoughts